zappool/zappool-web/docs/faq.md

 But please check the rest of the docs, and the basics of the wallet and the Bitaxe.

+### What fees are collected.

+Zappool does not take any fees (as of now, Zappool beta).
+Note however, that Ocean pool takes its fee -- 1% (for users with Datum).

+We don't plan to charge a fee, but it may happen in the future.

 ### Where I can see stats?

 Here: https://dashboard.zappool.org/